 She is a gifted narrative historian, eloquent, graceful and witty; the stories she tells are the ones we all should know.

-Described by Hilary Mantel as ‘a brilliant speaker as well as writer’, Jessie has performed at the major national and international literary festivals and frequently appears on television and radio.
-TV credits include the RTS Award-winning and BAFTA-nominated Elizabeth I’s Secret Agents (BBC 2 & PBS), and two BBC series on Charles I: Downfall of a King and Killing a King.
+Described by Hilary Mantel as ‘a brilliant speaker as well as writer’, Jessie has performed at major national and international literary festivals and frequently appears on television and radio.
+TV credits include the RTS Award-winning and BAFTA-nominated Elizabeth I’s Secret Agents (BBC 2 & PBS), and BBC Four’s two recent series on Charles I: Downfall of a King and Killing a King.

 She has written and reviewed for many publications, including The Times, Sunday Times, Guardian, Telegraph, Financial Times, Literary Review, TLS and LRB.
 She was one of the judges of the 2016 PEN Hessell-Tiltman History Prize and the 2021 HWA Non-Fiction Crown.

-Jessie is a Fellow of the Royal Historical Society and lives with her husband and two daughters in Hammersmith
+She is a Fellow of the Royal Historical Society and lives with her husband and two daughters in Hammersmith.

 Jessie Childs on Elizabeth I’s Secret Agents (72 Films for BBC 2)

 Click the icon on the bottom right of the video to view full screen